 Crime victim leave

-In California, you are entitled to crime victim leave.
-This leave protects you from workplace retaliation for taking time off from work to participate in:
+In California, you are entitled to unpaid crime victim leave to participate in:

-- judicial proceedings related to an eligible crime (including pre-trial proceedings, trials, sentencing, and post-conviction proceedings),23 or
+- judicial proceedings related to an eligible crime (including pre-trial proceedings, trials, sentencing, and post-conviction proceedings), or

-In order to be entitled to take this leave of absence, you must provide your employer reasonable advance notice, if feasible.25
+In order to be entitled to take this leave of absence, you must provide your employer reasonable advance notice, if feasible.22

 Domestic violence victim leave